 Linkbuilding is an SEO staple.
-No matter how much some Googlers have come to hate the spam spewing brainchild that catapulted them to commercial royalty, links remain an important ranking signal.
+No matter how much some Google employees have come to hate the spam spewing brainchild that catapulted them to commercial royalty, links remain an important ranking signal.
 To some the most important of ranking signals.

 We all know how to build links, don’t we?
 It’s simple.
 Just create better content than your competition and they’ll link to you!
 You can: